ersilia-os/eos526j/README.md

 # Model description
 A tool for planning retrosynthesis of a target molecule.
 Utilizes a [pretrained model, template reactions, and reagent stock](https://figshare.com/articles/dataset/AiZynthFinder_a_fast_robust_and_flexible_open-source_software_for_retrosynthetic_planning/12334577) provided by AiZynthFinder.
 - Input: SMILES
 - Output: JSON file.
 The output json contains a hierarchical retrosynthesis path, beginning with the target molecule and including each involved reaction and reactant as a SMILES string.
 This output reflects the best route predicted by the aizynthfinder model.
 If no such route is found, an empty JSON is returned.
-For advanced users, please refer to the [AiZynthFinder](https://github.com/MolecularAI/aizynthfinder) repository if secondary routes or route metadata is desired.
+For advanced users, please refer to the [AiZynthFinder](https://github.com/MolecularAI/aizynthfinder) repository if secondary routes or route metadata are desired.
 - Model type: Generative
 - Mode of training: Pretrained